Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/DaVinci Resolve/DaVinci Python API - Undocumented API.md

 timeline.AddTrack("video")
 ```

-In Resolve 18 I've found that you can no longer use "adaptive" forÂ _audioChannelSubType_Â when adding an audio track.
+In Resolve 18 I've found that you can no longer use "adaptive" for _audioChannelSubType_ when adding an audio track.
 ```
-boolÂ **AddTrack**(stringÂ trackType,Â _stringÂ audioChannelSubType_)
+bool **AddTrack**(string trackType, _string audioChannelSubType_)
 ```

 You have to specify "adaptive1" up to "adaptive24" (or "mono", "stereo", "5.1film", "7.1film" like before).